pywbem/pywbem/README.rst

 * `MOF Compiler`_ - An API for compiling MOF files or strings into a CIM repository (e.g. on a WBEM server), or for test-compiling MOF.

-* `Mock Support`_ - An API for setting up a mocked WBEM server that is used instead of a real WBEM server.
+* `Mock WBEM server`_ - An API for setting up a mocked WBEM server that is used instead of a real WBEM server.
 This allows setting up well-defined WBEM servers locally that can be used for example for prototyping or testing user applications.